-The state space model is validated against the mathematical, process model and results into: 94.88%, 94.93% and 93.06% fit for the three outputs respectively. illustrates the comparison between the state space model (dotted line) and the process model (continuous line).
+The state space model is validated against the mathematical, process model and results into: 94.88%, 94.93% and 93.06% fit for the three outputs respectively.
+Figure B.1 illustrates the comparison between the state space model (dotted line) and the process model (continuous line).
 The matrices A, B, C and D correspond to the ones presented and discussed above for the state space formulation.